 Total Cost: 6,015 NZD | 4,536 USD | 4,096 EUR | 146,781 THB

-If you are looking for a travel insurance to go along with your trip to New Zealand, I would recommend WorldNomads.com, which is what I use to look for a travel insurance that fits my kind of adventure.
+If you are looking for travel insurance to go along with your trip to New Zealand, I would recommend WorldNomads.com, which is what I use to look for a travel insurance that fits my kind of adventure.
 They have a simple and flexible search system that allowed me to find the right insurance for the right amount of time at an affordable price in seconds.
-If you need a travel insurance, give WorldNomads.com a try.
+If you need travel insurance, give WorldNomads.com a try.

-The Perfect Backpackers Itinerary
+The Perfect One Month Itinerary for New Zealand

 Stay one night in Auckland and get use to the custom.
 I used my first day to go out and prepare groceries for my trip.
 If you are staying at the same hostel I did, you could spend half day climbing Mt Eden and mingling with people who live and breath the city.